Corporate income tax

 - the buyer is in Slovenia and the seller is in a non-EU country: the customs administration charges VAT on the importing of goods whereby the buyer pays the VAT.
 Different rules apply to services (depending on the place of the provision and type of service; in most cases, the buyer pays the VAT, with the latter exercising it as input VAT); and

 - the buyer is in a non-EU country and the seller is in Slovenia: the seller does not charge or pay VAT.

 A foreign natural or legal person performing business activity with goods and services in Slovenia which is subject to Slovenian VAT (except when they supply goods or services for which VAT is payable solely by the customer) must register for VAT and acquire a VAT identification number prior to commencing business.

 Upon registration, both foreigners and Slovenian taxable persons must charge VAT and submit a VAT return form to the tax authority once a month (or quarterly if certain conditions are met).

 Appointment of a representative

 A foreign person may authorise a Slovenian taxable person to perform obligations and exercise their rights on their behalf as regards the obligations and rights of a foreign person registered for VAT in Slovenia.

 A tax representative may be any legal or natural person that is a resident of Slovenia and liable to VAT, except the subsidiaries of a foreign person.

-The appointment of a tax representative is mandatory for foreigners which do not have their registered seat in Slovenia and do not come from an EU member state.
+The appointment of a tax representative is mandatory for foreigners which do not have their registered seat in Slovenia or in any other EU member state.